-My wife, Lynn, and I have lived in Colorado Springs for over 37 years.
+My wife, Lynn, and I have lived in Colorado Springs for over 40 years.
 This is where we raised our three children, Amanda, Rob and Brian.
-Having been a practicing lawyer, small business owner and executive at a NYSE listed corporation, as well as serving as a volunteer board member at numerous community non-profits, I bring a diverse background and varied experience to my position as a State Legislator.
+I have been a lawyer, a small business owner and an executive at a NYSE listed corporation, as well as a volunteer board member at numerous community non-profits.
+I bring a diverse background to my position as State Senator.

 While working in personnel at the Holly Sugar Corporation, a Fortune-500 company, I was admitted to the Colorado bar.
-I went on to practice law for twenty five years, first with a firm and later as a solo practitioner.
+I went on to practice law for twenty-five years, first with a firm and later as a solo practitioner.
 I focused on representing individuals and small business owners in commercial and real estate transactions, employment, equal employment opportunity, franchising and litigation matters.
 I also practiced law in the criminal justice system.
-At various times during my career, I also worked as a real-estate agent, a college instructor, to restaurant owner and ski instructor.
+At various times during my career, I have worked as a real-estate agent, a college instructor, a restaurant owner and a ski instructor.

-Over the years, I have developed a passionate commitment to preserving Colorado’s natural beauty and become an active participant in wilderness activities including hiking, biking, trail running, white water rafting, angling and, most especially, mogul skiing.
+Over the years, I have developed a passionate commitment to preserving Colorado’s natural beauty and have pursued wilderness activities including hiking, biking, trail running, white water rafting, angling and, most especially, mogul skiing.

 Lynn and I first met on a Colorado Mountain Club hike on Mount Sneffels in 1987.
 She was a special education teacher for 14 years in Widefield, taught classes for gifted children during the summers and regularly worked in our children’s schools.
 We both coached soccer with Park and Rec.